gyoo1/Getting-and-Cleaning-Data-Course-Project/README.md

 ## 2. Extract the means & stdev for each measurement

-Along with the subject ID and the type of activity, only columns containing "mean()" or "std()" were extracted to create a data subset.
+Along with the subject ID and the type of activity, the code only extracts columns with the variable names containing "mean()" or "std()" to create a data subset.
 ``` {r}
 subset <- raw_data[, grepl("Subject ID|Activity|(mean\\())|(std\\())", names(raw_data))] #create data subset
 ```

 ## 3. Rename activities

-Levels in activity types were changed from the numbers 1:5 to more descriptive levels following activity_labels.txt of the original dataset.
+Levels in activity types are changed from the numbers 1:5 to more descriptive levels following *activity_labels.txt* of the original dataset.
 ``` {r}
 library(plyr)
 subset$Activity <- mapvalues(subset$Activity, from = c(1:6),